alyaparan/scripts/README.md

 4. **Contextual Notes**: Explains the script's purpose and directs users to additional resources .

 This Markdown file can be rendered on GitHub or any platform supporting HTML-like buttons in Markdown.
 Users can click the button to initiate the installation process seamlessly.

+## Disclaimer

+Use this database responsibly and only for educational purposes.
+The creator disclaims any liability for actions and consequences resulting from the use of this data.

+## Contribution

+If you have suggestions or improvements, feel free to contribute.
+Follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+This project is licensed under the License 2.0 apache github - see the [LICENSE.md](LICENSE.md) file for details.

+## Contact

+For questions or concerns, you can contact the project creator at Website www.alikparanyan.com or Email mail@alikparanyan.com or personal gmail alikparanyan@gmail.com.